Can Ergonomic Hazards Exist In All Work Environments

 Check The Environment Itself

 Lighting, noise, temperature, floor surface.
 These sound like comfort issues.
 They're ergonomic.
 Glare on a monitor causes lean-in posture.
 Cold hands in a freezer unit lose dexterity and grip harder.
-A slick or uneven floor changes how you stand and balance.
+And a slick or uneven floor changes how you stand and balance.
 Real talk — the room is part of the hazard map.

 Watch The Workflow Timing